BloomTech-Labs/dep-human-rights-first-be-a/README.md

 ### Key Features

-- User can view incidents of police brutality and get more information on specific incidents
+- User can view incidents of police use of force and get more information on specific incidents
-- User can seearch map based on type of force, location, and date
+- User can search map based on type of force, location, and date

 ## 1️⃣ Tech Stack

 ### Data Science API built using:

-#### _Data Science goes here_
+- Fast API

-🚫 Why did you choose this framework?
+Why did you choose this framework?

-- Works well with FastAPI
 - Recommended to us
 - Wanted to learn an in-demand framework

-🚫List the rest of the data science features and libraries in the same format as the framework above.
+List the rest of the data science features and libraries in the same format as the framework above.

 - Pandas
 - scikit-learn